Overview of Homelessness

 Collecting and analyzing data related to homelessness is challenging.
 However, there are a myriad of data gathering strategies through a variety of sources.
 To learn more about how data is collected in the Maricopa Regional Continuum of Care, visit our data page.

 The Continuum of Care (CoC) Program is a structure defined by HUD to promote communitywide commitment to the goal of ending homelessness.
 It provides funding for efforts by nonprofit providers and state and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness, as well as other identified goals related to housing and supportive services.
+The Maricopa Regional Continuum of Care has been staffed by the Maricopa Association of Governments since 1999 and has received over $550 million of funding and now supports more than 32 homeless assistance programs in 11 different agencies.
+In 2023, the Maricopa Continuum of Care received $36.3 million in funding.

 We can work together to ensure that homelessness is brief, rare, only occurs once, and that everyone in our community has a safe place to call home.
 Innovative solutions require increased collaboration at every level in the region.
 Local and tribal governments, nonprofit organizations, faith-based communities and many more are working together to address homelessness throughout the region, but one person can make a difference.